jamietanna/sarahseewhy.github.io/_posts/2023-02-18-parenting-programming.md

 ---
 layout: post
-title: What programming taught me about parenting
+title: What programming taught me about being a parent
 date: 2023-02-18
 ---